maxlu2k/maxlu2k/README.md

 # Hi there 👋, i'm **Lus**
 #### *Welcome to my GitHub ^^*
 I'm a newbie.
- Currently, I am still a student at FPT College.
+ Currently, I'am studying application software at FPT University.
 I also love coding, if you are like me contact me, we can exchange knowledge and learn more. **Nice to meet you !**

 ## Skill
 * HTML